 Demand for tankers and tonnage of oil shipped is primarily a function of global oil consumption, which is driven by economic activity as well as the long-term impact of oil prices on the location and related volume of oil production.
-Tonnage of oil shipped is also influenced by transportation alternatives (such as pipelines) and the output of refineries.
-While global oil demand returned to growth in 2010, the crude tanker market experienced on average a more limited improvement, as the supply of crude tankers remained at historically high levels.
-According to the International Energy Agency (the "IEA"), global oil product demand for 2011 has been revised as of December 13, 2011 to 89.0 mb/day compared to 88.3 mb/day during 2010.
-The IEA expects 2012 oil demand to grow by 1.46% to 90.3 mb/day.
+While global oil demand returned to limited growth in 2010, OECD demand has been contracting in the last three years, corresponding to approximately 46 million barrels per day ("mb/day") in 2012, as a modest rise in Asia has been outweighed by decreasing demand in Europe and in the US.
+The crude tanker market experienced on average a more limited improvement, as the supply of crude tankers remained at historically high levels.
+According to the IEA, global oil product demand for 2012 has been revised as of December 12, 2012 to 89.7 mb/day compared to 88.9 mb/day during 2011.
+The IEA expects 2013 oil demand to grow by 0.9% to 90.5 mb/day.